 Girls are introduced to hockey in Prep 5 and can continue developing their hockey career all the way through to S6.
 Girls train at least twice a week, with strength and conditioning sessions included as part of the senior programme as well as additional technical sessions throughout the week for junior players.
 These sessions take place before school or during lunchtimes.
 The culture within the hockey club is to be the best we can be and staff, coaches and players all strive to achieve this.

-Director of Sport, Rhona Simpson, played hockey for Great Britain in two Olympic Games, for Scotland in three Commonwealth Games and in two World Cups.
-She is Scotland's most decorated Hockey player (over 280 caps for Scotland and Great Britain).
-She is the Athlete's Advisory Committee on behalf of Glasgow 2014 and is Chair of the first-ever Commonwealth Games Federation and Chaired the Athlete's Advisory Committee on behalf of Glasgow 2014.
+Director of Sport, Rhona Simpson, played hockey for Great Britain in two Olympic Games (1996 and 2000), for Scotland in three Commonwealth Games (1998, 2002 and 2006) and in two World Cups.
+She is Scotland's most-decorated Hockey player (over 280 caps for Scotland and Great Britain).
+She chaired the Athlete's Advisory Committee on behalf of Glasgow 2014 and is Chair of the first-ever Commonwealth Games Federation Athletes Advisory Commission, representing the Commission on the Commonwealth Games Federation Executive Board.
 She show jumped for Scotland and Great Britain for over ten years at senior level.